Security concepts for Microsoft Dynamics CRM

 Support data sharing so that users can be granted access to objects they do not own for a one-time collaborative effort.

 Prevent access to objects a user does not own or share.

-You will combine role-based security, record-based security, and field-based security to define the overall access to information that users have in your Microsoft Dynamics CRM organization.
+You combine business units, role-based security, record-based security, and field-based security to define the overall access to information that users have in your Microsoft Dynamics CRM organization.